Skip to content

 » READ MORE: Cavan Sullivan got to meet his ‘idol’ Lionel Messi, and got a photo with him to treasure

-In the short term, Blake is on track to return to the Union’s net for Sunday’s home game vs. D.C.
+In the short term, Blake is expected to return to the Union’s net for Sunday’s home game vs. D.C.
 United, the Union’s last regular-season game this year on traditional television (6:15 p.m., FS1, free on Apple TV).
 He has missed the last two with the latest of the many groin injuries he has suffered over the years.

 But Rick will get his chances.
-There’s a Concacaf Gold Cup coming next summer — before the biggest show of all in 2026.
-And sadly, Blake’s groin problems might never fully go away, because that’s their nature.
+There’s a Concacaf Gold Cup coming next summer before the biggest show of all in 2026.
+And, sadly, Blake’s groin problems might never fully go away, because that’s their nature.

 It’s good to know that Rick has shown what he’s capable of and has secured himself a firm place within the Union’s goalkeeper depth chart.